ktor-doc-jp/ktor-doc-jp/clients/http-client/2multiplatform.md

 caption: Multiplatform Http Client
 ---

-Starting with Ktor 0.9.4, the HTTP Client supports several platforms, using the experimental [multiplatform support](https://kotlinlang.org/docs/reference/multiplatform.html) that was introduced in [Kotlin 1.2](https://blog.jetbrains.com/kotlin/2017/11/kotlin-1-2-released/).
+The HTTP Client supports several platforms, using the experimental [multiplatform support](https://kotlinlang.org/docs/reference/multiplatform.html) that was introduced in [Kotlin 1.2](https://blog.jetbrains.com/kotlin/2017/11/kotlin-1-2-released/).

 Right now, the supported platforms are JVM, Android and iOS, but in future versions, there will be more supported.